Somnath Hore’s Pictorial Language

 Born in 1921 in Chittagong, undivided India, Somnath Hore studied at the Government Art College in Calcutta.
 His works represent the turbulent lives at the time of the Bengal Famine of 1943.
 His pictorial language in his sketches, sculptures, and prints is a reaction to one of the major crises that hit Bengal in the 20th century.

 Somnath Hore’s art practice was western and academic in style.
 He was interested in humanist themes, and his works often involved the world of painting and printmaking with sculptural, textural prints that resonated with his feelings of anger and pain.
 His subject matter drew attention to the life of people in Bengal; the impoverished and suffering social class represented the pain caused by the Famine of 1943.
 The subject matter was used to arouse patriotic fervour when the British used their scorched earth policy during World War II.

 - viscosity print (man with crown)

 In 1958, Somnath Hore moved to Delhi to join the Delhi Polytechnic.
-He experimented and analysed different methods of printmaking such as wood engraving, etching, lithograph and dry point to negotiate with his political image making.
-His prints started gaining attention and prominence across the country and was referred by his contemporaries in the cultural field.
+He experimented and analyzed different methods of printmaking such as wood engraving, etching, lithograph, and drypoint to negotiate with his political image-making.
+His prints started gaining attention and prominence across the country and were referred by his contemporaries in the cultural field.
 At the peak of his artistic progress, Somnath Hore left Delhi and moved back to Calcutta.